Link Search Menu Expand Document

 This lecture covers three issues:

-2. Quick Objections to Greene’s Argument (none of them work, but perhaps you can do better)
+2. Theoretical Objections to Greene’s Argument (none of them work, but perhaps you can do better)

 3. Evidence for Dual Process Theories